-I am a Senior Lecturer in Quantitative Methods and Data Analytics at the Faculty of Business and Law.
-I joined the Faculty in December 2018, having previously been a Graduate Teaching Assistant since January 2017.
-I hold a Bachelor's degree in Economics (University of Crete, Greece), a Master's degree in Banking and Finance (Surrey Business School, UK), and a PhD in Economics and Finance (Portsmouth Business School, UK).
+My name is Menelaos Tasiou, I grew up in the mountainous areas of Northern Greece and I live in the UK.
+I am a Senior Lecturer in Quantitative Methods and Data Analytics at the Department of Accounting & Financial Management.
+I officially joined the Business School in December 2018, having previously been a Graduate Teaching Assistant since January 2017.
+I hold a Bachelor's degree in Economics (University of Crete, Greece), a Master's degree in Banking and Finance (Surrey Business School), and a PhD in Economics and Finance (Portsmouth Business School).

-- On the one hand, my PhD dealt with quantitative topics in Economics & Finance around the area of modelling metrics.
-Put simply, metrics are an intrinsic measurement mechanism used to show to decision-makers how well economic units perform, or how efficient they are relative to their counterparts.
-My research on that front deals particularly with the modelling of weighting and aggregation steps of metric construction.
+- On the one hand, they revolve around the development and application of methodological frameworks using metrics (commonly encountered as 'composite indicators').
+Put simply, metrics are an intrinsic measurement mechanism used to show to decision/policy-makers how well economic units perform, or how efficient they are relative to their counterparts.
+My research on that front deals particularly with the modelling of weighting and aggregation steps in metric development.

-- On the other hand, my post-PhD research revolves around empirical Finance topics, such as financial institutions and firms’ risk and performance, managerial and governance attributes, as well as the interplay between firms, formal and informal institutions.
+- On the other hand, my research revolves around empirical finance applications, such as financial institutions and firms’ risk and performance, managerial and governance attributes and the interplay between firms, formal and informal institutions.
 Put simply, firms (financial or not) do not exist in a vacuum, although that would be a great parsimonious simplification for many research streams.
 My interest lies in observing and measuring changes driven by those sitting at the firms' wheel, by those setting the rules of the game, as well as how all these are conditioned by the -often neglected yet highly important- 'unwritten' social rules.

 - Greco, S., Ishizaka, A., Tasiou, M., & Torrisi, G. (2020).
 The ordinal input for cardinal output approach of non-compensatory composite indicators: the PROMETHEE scoring method, European Journal of Operational Research, DOI: 10.1016/j.ejor.2020.05.036.